kercre123/victor/README.md

 ## Building Victor

-It is highly recommended that you check out the [Victor Build System Walkthrough](/docs/build-system-walkthrough.md) doc to familiarize yourself with the build system.
+If you're a developer, it is highly recommended that you check out the [Victor Build System Walkthrough](/docs/build-system-walkthrough.md) doc to familiarize yourself with the build system.

-The underlying build system for victor is currently `CMake`.
+The underlying build system for victor is `CMake`.
 The appropriate version of CMake and other dependencies required for building victor will be fetched automatically.

-To speed up builds, [install `ccache`](docs/ccache.md) on your system and the build system will automatically start using it.
+To speed up builds, [install `ccache`](/docs/ccache.md) on your system and the build system will automatically start using it.

 First, add the following to your `~/.bash_profile`: